 In the Story Map below, view the 3 potential concepts for 600/700 North.
 We recommend viewing the Story Map in its own window, on a larger screen like a computer or tablet.
 If you are viewing it on a mobile device, turn your screen to landscape view.

 Thank you to everyone who engaged with us on this project in 2020 and 2021!

 Looking through the lens of transportation, public open space, land use, and safety, we asked to hear from you about the positives and negatives along the 600/700 North corridor.

-Click on the menu below to read through the survey results and all the workshop boards with what people like and don’t like about the corridor.
+Click on the accordions below to read through the past events, survey results, and workshop boards with people’s feedback about the corridor.